Banata

 OptionTypeDefaultDescription

-configApiUrlstringRequiredBase URL of the Banata Auth API
+configApiUrlstringRequiredBase URL of your Banata Auth API

-cacheTtlMsnumber60000 (1 min)How long to cache the radar config
+cacheTtlMsnumber60000 (1 min)How long to cache the Radar config

 cookieHeaderstringFrom requestCookie header for authentication